PoissonJ/notes/datastructures/exam1.md

 Destructors will take care of the features in an object but will not delete the pointer to the object itself.
 That's what the `delete` keyword does.

-The priary benefit of this class over an array list is that you do not have to sepecify a length for the array right off the bat.
+The primary benefit of this class over an array list is that you do not have to specify a length for the array right off the bat.

+A **Header Node** that points to the first element in the chain can be used to make insertion and deletion easier.
+Another way to use this is instead of a header node, use a pointer to the first node.
+Then if you want to add an element to the beginning/end, you can copy the node the firstNode pointer is pointing to, and then attach the new node to the chain.

+## Simulated Pointers

+Limitations of C++ Pointers

+ * Held in Ram so if you cut the power, they are gone
+ * No arithmetic (Can't find the middle of the array)

+Simulated Pointer:
+  : Pointers are integers, not the usual C++ pointer

+**Don't use unless you really need to.** For 99/100 situations, C++ pointers will work just fine.

+## Arrays

+Multi-dimensional arrays in C++ are represented as an 'array of arrays'.

+If the multi-dimensional array is a perfect square, you can store everything in one array and use math to determine when a new row begins and ends, but a disadvantage of this is that there is one big chunk of memory allocated to holding this big array.